bartfeenstra/betty/documentation/usage/project.rst

 A project contains all the information necessary to turn a family tree into a site.
 After installing Betty once, you can manage multiple projects.

-You can create and tailor projects through the :doc:`Betty Desktop application</installation/desktop>`, or through the :doc:`command line </usage/cli>` using :doc:`configuration files </usage/project/configuration>`.
+You can create and tailor projects using :doc:`configuration files </usage/project/configuration>`.

 .. important::